-- Encrypting data in transit via https for all container platform components communicating between each other. - > Sending all communication with the control plane over transport layer security (TLS). - Ensuring access to the API Server is X.509 certificates- or token-based. - Using project quota to limit how much damage a rogue token could do. - Configuring etcd with its own certificate authority (CA) and certificates.
-(In Kubernetes, etcd stores the persistent master state while other components watch etcd for changes to bring themselves into the specified state.) - Rotating platform certificates automatically.
+- Encrypting data in transit via https for all container platform components communicating between each other. - > Sending all communication with the control plane over transport layer security (TLS). - Traffic between etcd peer members is encrypted with a certificate authority (CA) and certificates specific to those components.
+(In Kubernetes, etcd stores the persistent master state while other components watch etcd for changes to bring themselves into the specified state.) - Automatically rotating platform certificates and keys.